-Principle 7: Qualifications of the Pharmacy (The pharmacy will be organized effectively and will deliver comprehensive, safe, and effective services.)
+Principle 7: Qualifications of the Practice Environment (The practice environment will be organized effectively and will deliver comprehensive, safe, and effective services.)

-The most current edition of the APhA Principles of Practice for Pharmaceutical Care6 and ASHP Best Practices for Health-System Pharmacy, available at www.ashp.org, and, when necessary, other applicable guides that apply to specific practice sites, will be utilized in evaluating any patient care site(s) or other practice operation providing pharmacy residency training.
+The most current edition of the ASHP Best Practices for Health-System Pharmacy, available at www.ashp.org, (and, when necessary, other pharmacy association guides to professional practice that apply to specific practice environments) will be utilized in evaluating any practice environment providing pharmacy residency training.

-- 7.1 The pharmacy must be led and managed by a professionally competent, legally qualified pharmacist.
-This person is referred to in this accreditation standard as the chief pharmacist and is responsible for insuring compliance with requirements for the pharmacy as outlined in this Principle.
-(The term "chief pharmacist" used in this document is deemed to be synonymous with the more commonly used term in community pharmacy, "pharmacist-in-charge.") - 7.2 The pharmacy services must be an integral part of the pharmacy practice site in which the residency program is offered, as evidenced by the following: - a.
+- 7.1 The practice environment must be led and managed by a professionally competent, legally qualified pharmacist who is responsible for insuring compliance with requirements for the practice environment as outlined in this Principle. - 7.2 The pharmacy services must be an integral part of the pharmacy practice site in which the residency program is offered, as evidenced by the following (as appropriate to the practice environment): - a.
 The scope of pharmacy services provided to patients at the practice site is based upon an assessment of pharmacy functions needed to provide care to all patients served by the practice site. - b.
 The services are of a scope and quality commensurate with identified patient needs. - c.
-The chief pharmacist and others as appropriate are involved in the overall planning of patient care services for the practice setting. - d.
-Pharmacists are responsible for the procurement, preparation, distribution, and control of all medications used, including those that are investigational. - 7.3 The chief pharmacist must provide effective leadership and management for the achievement of short- and long-term goals of the pharmacy.
-The chief pharmacist must ensure that the following elements associated with a well-managed pharmacy are in place:
+Pharmacy personnel are involved in the overall planning of patient care services for the practice setting.